-MYSTICISM: AWE AND WONDER

-by Stewart MacPherson
+MYSTICISM: AWE AND WONDER by Stewart MacPherson

 Having only now been able to walk outside after a month, the sunlight in the olive trees brought me a sense of awe and wonder.
-A momentary glimpse of the ever present, all powerful, love of

-God.
-In today's English, "Mysticism" often has a negative connotation, referring to something vague and fuzzy and not worth being taken seriously.
-But we can define mysticism differently, as union or communion with the sacred.
-Mystical experiences are ecstatic experiences of God; the sacred.
-For people who have mystical experiences, God is not a belief but a reality which is truly known.
+A momentary glimpse of the ever present, all powerful, love of Such experiences are very difficult to put into words and God.
+In today's English, "Mysticism" often has a negative are usually short lived.
+We cannot make them happen, we connotation, referring to something vague and fuzzy passively receive them.
+In Christianity, Moses, Jesus and and not worth being taken seriously.
+But we can define Paul are central figures who experienced God.
+Mystical mysticism differently, as union or communion with the experiences have nurtured the lives of ordinary Christians sacred.
+Mystical experiences are ecstatic experiences for centuries.
+But in the last 100-150 years we have of God; the sacred.
+For people who have mystical changed the way we live.
+We have moved our lives inside experiences, God is not a belief but a reality which is truly buildings, when we travel we mostly travel inside vehicles.
+Light pollution has disconnected so many from the stars. known.
+The conditions of modern society may impede some For "The Varieties of Religious Experience" William mystical experiences.

-For "The Varieties of Religious Experience" William James interviewed people with firsthand accounts of mystical experiences and researched literature written by mystics.
+James interviewed people with firsthand accounts of mystical experiences and researched literature written by mystics.
 He concluded that there were two defining features of a mystical experience.
 First, a sense of union with God, the sacred and what is.
 Second, a nonordinary state of consciousness.
 When the boundary between ourselves and the world around us softens we feel our connections to our surroundings more than our separation.